ayeecan/miscScripts/README.md

 A bunch of miscellanous scripts

+## cleanKey.py

+Removes unnecessary keys on in your graph editor.
+This one has a UI to adjust tolerance

 ## hideControls.py

 Will put controls on a layer for the user to toggle visibility of the controls